MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

   return;
 }
 try {
-  const acquisitionInfoProvider = navigator.acquisitionInfoProvider.getDetails();
+  const acquisitionInfoProvider = await navigator.acquisitionInfoProvider.getDetails();
-  // Use the service here.
+  // Use the returned dictionary here.
   ...
 } catch (error) {
   // We encountered a failure while building the object